Disco (Surf Curse song)

-"Disco" is the 2019 lead single on the album Heaven Surrounds You by the band Surf Curse for the label Danger Collective.
+"Disco" is the 2019 lead single from the album Heaven Surrounds You by the band Surf Curse for the label Danger Collective.
 It was released on 12 June alongside a music video directed by band member Nick Rattigan The song, in part inspired by the film The Last Days of Disco, was praised for its use of guitar and percussion.
+The song garnered virality five years later through the video-sharing platform TikTok, topping the TikTok Billboard Top 50 chart in September 2024.

 Content and reception

 The song was released on 12 June 2019 ahead of Heaven Surrounds You, Surf Curse's first album after band members Nick Rattigan and Jacob Rubeck relocated from Reno, Nevada, to Los Angeles.

 Released after "two years of silence from the band", Adrian Vargas of Atwood Magazine called the song "the strongest contenders for 2019’s best dance anthem."
 Quinlan Keeley, writing for Stereogum, compared the song favorably to "A-Punk" and other early Vampire Weekend songs, saying the track has a "sparky guitar voice."
 Abby Jones of Pitchfork also positively compared the track to Vampire Weekend's debut, calling it the best song of the album.

 The song was chosen to close some of the band's concerts during their 2022 tour, during which the song was particularly well-received during their tour opener in Las Vegas and at their November show in Houston.

+The song later gained virality five years later through the video-sharing platform TikTok, after a trend emerged where two people (often in an intimate relationship with one another) would dance to the song leaning back and forth to each other along the beat.
+This trend led the song to number one on the TikTok Billboard Top 50 chart in September 2024.